Key Takeaway

 You are not too old for this.
 You are not too late.
 The average life expectancy keeps climbing, which means you may have 30, 40, or even 50 years ahead of you.
 That is not an epilogue.
 That is an entire second act.

-If you are not sure where to begin, our Legacy Readiness Quiz takes about two minutes and helps you see where you stand — what you have already figured out, and what might deserve your attention next.
-It is free, it is private, and it might surprise you.
+If you're not sure where to begin, our Legacy Readiness Quiz takes about two minutes and helps you see where you stand — what you've already figured out, and what might deserve your attention next.

 This is your middle chapter.
 Make it count.